 The EU paid large sums of money to Turkey and, with the support of the International Organisation for Migration (IOM), handed over several high-tech vessels to the Turkish coast guard to strengthen search and rescue operations and border patrols.
 According to official statistics from the Turkish Coast Guard, more than 47.179 migrants were intercepted and returned to Turkey in 2019.
 In the same period, about 59,726 migrants crossed the Aegean Sea to Europe.
 While the EU is selling the deal as a success because it has saved many lives, the border remains deadly.
 In 2018 alone 174 people lost their lives, in 2019 70 people and since the beginning of the year already 71 people died (last update: 26.08.2020)

 The human rights of refugees have been violated since the beginning of the sea crossings.
 Pushbacks and pullbacks, where people are pushed or pulled back into Turkish waters and thus denied the right to asylum in Greece, are regularly conducted by the Greek or Turkish coast guard, as well as Frontex.
 In addition, violent assaults and interception maneuvers are part of the standard procedures of these actors.

 Since March 2016, all asylum claims are being processed on the Greek islands which turned them into open prisons.
-Slow, erroneous procedures and many negative decisions result in appeals before the court which lead to long waiting times in legal limbo and overcrowded reception centres with inhumane living conditions.
+Slow, erroneous procedures and many negative decisions result in appeals before the court which leads to long waiting times in legal limbo and overcrowded reception centers with inhumane living conditions.
 The Legal Center Lesbos or HarekAct provide more information on the situation on the Greek islands with a focus on Lesvos.

 Despite this militarized climate, there are still many volunteers and activists who work in solidarity with refugees,.
 Refugee4refugees, Lighthouse relief and Refugee Rescue e.g. are still involved in boat spotting and rescue operations on a daily basis.